onap/integration/docs/docs_scaleout.rst

 At this point, the closed loop is deployed to Policy Engine and DCAE, and a new microservice will be deployed to the DCAE platform.

-1-5 using CDT : Creating a VNF Template
+1-5 Using CDT : Creating a VNF Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before running scale out use case, the users need to create a VNF template using the Controller Design Tool (CDT), a design-time tool that allows users to create and on-board VNF templates into APPC.
 The template describes which control operation can be executed against the VNF (e.g. scale out, health check, modify configuration, etc.), the protocols that the VNF supports, port numbers, VNF APIs, and credentials for authentication.
 Being VNF agnostic, APPC uses these templates to "learn" about specific VNFs and the supported operations.
 CDT requires two input: